-understanding and analyzing privacy policies and their privacy management requirements in defined s; and
+understanding and analyzing privacy policies and their privacy management requirements in defined Domains or Use Cases; and

-selecting the technical s which must be implemented to support s.
+selecting the technical Services which must be implemented to support Privacy Controls.

-It is particularly relevant for s in which personal information (PI) flows across regulatory, policy, jurisdictional, and system boundaries.
+It is particularly relevant for Domains or Use Cases in which personal information (PI) flows across regulatory, policy, jurisdictional, and system boundaries.

 Status: